deepinv/deepinv/docs/source/deepinv.denoisers.rst

 Complex Denoisers
 --------------------------
-Originally, the denoisers are designed to process real-valued images.
+Most denoisers are designed to process real-valued images.
 However, some problems, e.g., phase retrieval, require processing complex-valued images.
 We hence provide a function :class:`deepinv.models.complex.to_complex_denoiser` which can convert any real-valued denoiser into a complex-valued denoiser.
 It can be simply called by ``complex_denoiser = to_complex_denoiser(denoiser)``.

 .. autosummary::
    :toctree: stubs